 Clicking this food button and the one that appears, a dying life is saved... no charge to you.

-Can there be a sweeter function or sweeter shortcut for the Shortcuts Way For Life ?
+Can there be a sweeter function or sweeter shortcut for the Shortcuts Way of Living ?

 We know it is highly improbable for a life-saving action NOT to engage an equal and opposite effect and benefit.